Helios747/DolphinBisectTool/README.md

 Code clean ups, features, bug fixes, or anything else are greatly welcome.
 Just make a pull request.
 I would appreciate it if Dolphin's [contribution guidelines] (https://github.com/dolphin-emu/dolphin/blob/master/Contributing.md) were followed.

 # Contact
-Dolphin Bisect Tool was written by Anthony 'Helios' Serna.
+Dolphin Bisect Tool was written by Anthony aka 'Helios'

 Discussion about the utility should be directed here: